anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 - Node Host OS customisation (e.g. Kernel customisation)
 - Management of Cluster add-ons (eg CNIs, CSIs, Service Meshes)

-The CaaS Manager should maintain a catalogue of **clusters templates**, used to create clusters specific to the requirements of workloads, the underlying virtualisation provider and/or the specific server hardware to be used for the cluster.
+The CaaS Manager maintains a catalogue of **clusters templates**, used to create clusters specific to the requirements of workloads, the underlying virtualisation provider and/or the specific server hardware to be used for the cluster.

 The CaaS manager works by integrating with an underlying virtualisation provider for VM-based clusters, or with Bare Metal management APIs for physical clusters, to create Cluster nodes and provide other capabilities such as node scaling (e.g. provisioning a new node and attaching it to a cluster).

-A CaaS Manager should leverage the closed-loop desired state configuration management concept that Kubernetes itself enables.
+A CaaS Manager leverages the closed-loop desired state configuration management concept that Kubernetes itself enables.
 Meaning, the CaaS Manager takes the desired state of a CaaS Cluster as input and the controller must be able to maintain that desired state through a series of closed loops.